Military Family Resources

 Whiteman Air Force Base: Whiteman Air Force Base is home to the 509th Bomb Wing, the 442nd Fighter Wing, the 131st Bomb Wing, the 1-135th Attack Battalion, as well as many other vital units that stand ready to serve the nation.

 - The Knob Noster Public School District has four schools that serve about 1,500 students.
 Whiteman Elementary School, which is part of the Knob Noster R-VIII School District, is on base for children in kindergarten through fourth grade.
 Knob Noster Elementary School serves children in kindergarten through fifth grade.
 Knob Noster Middle School serves grades six to eight.
-Knob Noster High School offers vocational and advanced education credits for students in grades nine to 12.
+Knob Noster High School offers vocational and advanced education credits for students in grades 9 to 12.

 - The Warrensburg School District is also a fully accredited school system serving more than 3,000 students.
 The system includes a high school, one middle school, four elementary schools and the Warrensburg Area Career Center serving both youth and adults.